 Monday December 10, 2018

-I am a Senior Compliance professional with extensive skills, knowledge and expertise of the regulatory landscape and systems and controls, gained through 17+ years’ experience within the financial services industry.
+I am a senior compliance professional with extensive skills, knowledge and expertise of the regulatory landscape and systems and controls, gained through nearly 20 years’ experience within the financial services industry.

-I have worked in a variety of compliance roles with varied responsibilities across different business models and this has helped me gain a broad compliance knowledge and experience.
-I have worked in various compliance roles at General Electric (GE) Capital for some 13 years, first at GE Money Home Lending then GE Capital Corporate, Wonga and United Trust Bank.
+I have worked in a variety of compliance roles with a range of responsibilities across different business models, helping me gain broad compliance knowledge and experience.
+I have worked in numerous compliance roles at General Electric (GE) Capital (for some 13 years), first at GE Money Home Lending then GE Capital Corporate, Wonga and United Trust Bank.

-I have designed and implemented compliance systems and controls including robust compliance risk assessments, compliance monitoring frameworks, implementing pragmatic compliance solutions.
-I have also implemented regulatory compliance policies, procedures, training, overseen complaint handling, conduct risk and culture, provided business support and been part of business transformation and regulatory authorisation.
-I am passionate about ensuring fair customer outcomes.
+I have designed and implemented compliance systems and controls including robust compliance risk assessments and monitoring frameworks, and implemented pragmatic compliance solutions.
+I have also introduced regulatory compliance policies, procedures, training, overseen complaint handling, conduct risk and culture, provided business support and been part of business transformation and regulatory authorisation.
+I am also passionate about ensuring fair customer outcomes.

-I have a bachelor’s degree in Commerce, an ICA Diploma in Compliance and a Diploma in Public Relations and Media Communications.
+I have a BA in Commerce, an ICA Diploma in Compliance and a Diploma in Public Relations and Media Communications.
 I have been an ICA member since 2016.

 How long have you worked in compliance for?
 What has changed since you first started to now?

-I have worked in compliance in the financial services for 17 years.
-The approach to compliance has changed due to the change in regulatory approach from being prescriptive to outcomes focused and the focus on good governance, conduct and culture.
-It is or should be less tick box and more about doing the right thing.
-Whilst the tick box approach will continue to ensure adherence to regulatory/legislative requirements, the requirement to think outside the box and think about the outcomes of actions taken, processes and procedures, is the big change.
+I have worked in compliance in the financial services industry for 17 years.
+The approach to compliance has changed due to the shift in regulatory approach from being prescriptive to outcome- focused, and the emphasis on good governance, conduct and culture.
+Now, it is (or should be) less tick box and more about doing the right thing.
+Whilst the tick box approach will continue to ensure adherence to regulatory/legislative requirements, the necessity to think outside the box and consider the outcomes of processes, procedures and actions taken is the big change.
 These days there is a greater awareness and focus in firms on conduct and culture.